 According to Illinois Compiled Statutes, FAILURE TO RECEIVE A BILL DOES NOT RELIEVE THE TAXPAYER OF THE PENALTY IF THE PAYMENT IS LATE.
 The U.S. postmark is used to determine the late penalty.

 The DuPage County real estate tax bill is mailed with two installment payment coupons attached; each representing an equal installment of the real estate tax due.
-The first installment is due on or before June 1, and the second installment is due on or before September 2.
+The first installment is due on or before June 1st, and the second installment is due on or before September 1st.
 The lower section of the tax bill shows a comparison between this year’s taxes and the prior year’s taxes.
 The comparisons (by amount and by tax rate) are shown for each taxing district that receives your money.
-See Sample Tax Bill.
+See Sample Tax Bill (when available).

 This section also illustrates how your individual tax bill was computed.
 Please note the exemption boxes.
 Senior exemption information is described on the SeniorServe website.
 The residential exemption is granted to owner-occupied residences.
 If you did not receive a residential exemption, and you believe you should have, contact your Township Assessor.
 The Township Assessor’s phone number is listed on the front of your bill.

 If You Are an Agent Paying on Behalf of the Property Owner

 PLEASE NOTE: Only balanced transactions will be processed.
 Include a self addressed envelope with sufficient postage or a return airbill with your account number for the return of your receipts.
 We do not pay postage or carrier fees to return printed materials.
 Duplicate tax bills are available online under Tax Payment Status at no charge.

 Per state statute, you may protest your tax by completing both of the following actions.